carina-studio/PixelViewer/docs/installation_and_upgrade.md

 # How to Install and Upgrade PixelViewer

 ## 💻Installation
-Currently PixelViewer is built as portable package, you can just unzip the package and run PixelViewer executable directly without installing .NET runtime environment.
+PixelViewer is built as portable package.
+Except for Windows 7, you can just unzip the package and run PixelViewer executable directly without installing .NET Runtime.

+### Windows 7 User
+You need to install [.NET Desktop Runtime 6.0.1+](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) before running ```PixelViewer```.

 ### macOS User
 If you want to run PixelViewer on macOS, please do the following steps first: